 There are two primary situations in which the ledger method may work for you.
 The first would be an existing slab upon which you plan to add a joist floor.
-Let's say, for example, you were converting your garage into a new office.
+Let's say, for example, that you're converting a garage into a home office.
 The garage is slab on grade and 8" below the level of the rest of the house.
 You want to raise the finished floor in the future office to match the house and you're doing it by building a joist system on top of the slab.

-The second situation would be a re-modeling project that required, for whatever reason, the removal of the existing sub-floor....or a room where headroom is at a premium and raising the floor to accommodate radiant tubing is not an option.
-Of course, we're assuming here that access to the joists from below is impossible.
+Another situation would be a re-modeling project that required, for whatever reason, the removal of the existing subfloor.
+Or, you're working with a room where headroom is at a premium and raising the floor to accommodate radiant tubing is not an option.
+Of course, we're assuming in all these examples that access to the joists from below is impossible.

-In both these situations, the joists are exposed and you'll be installing the tubing from above.
+So, the joists are exposed and you'll be installing the tubing from above.
 The procedure goes like this:

 Drop down about 3" from the top of the joists and install ledger boards on the inside face of the joists (see illustration).
-Two by two strapping should be adequate.
-You'll use these ledgers to create a "false floor" below the level of the joists using 34" plywood.
+2 by 2 strapping should be adequate.
+You'll use these ledgers to create a "false floor" below the level of the joists using 3/4" plywood.
 Of course, you'll want to insulate below this "false floor" to prevent the heat from travelling downward.
 In the case of the garage slab, you'd probably want to use rigid foam, especially if there's any chance that water could find its way under your joists.
 If water infiltration is not an issue, then fiberglass is fine.

 Once the plywood is in place, attach the radiant tubing directly to the plywood using tubing straps.
 Thread the tubing through the joists just as you would with any joist system.
-Be certain you've sealed any cracks between the plywood and the joists, or any cracks between adjoining sheets of plywood.
+Be certain you've already caulked any cracks between the plywood and the joists, or any cracks between adjoining sheets of plywood.
 This is because the final step is to fill this cavity with dry sand.
-The sand will act as an excellent thermal mass, storing and diffusing heat.
-You don't want the sand working its way through any cracks and ending up on the floor below.
+(In case I've failed to emphasize the DRY aspect of the sand in previous pages, let me mention a customer who used sand brought inside from an outdoor pile.
+This moist sand, poured over the tubing and then entombed under the subfloor, buckled his hardwood as soon as he turned the heat on.
+The moisture had to go somewhere and it took his finished floor with it).